Ronald Reagan Mural In North Carolina Defaced With Nazi Symbol In Reference To GOP President’s Schutzstaffel Controversy

 “These [SS troops] were the villains, as we know, that conducted the persecutions and all.
 But there are 2,000 graves there, and most of those, the average age is about 18.
 I think that there’s nothing wrong with visiting that cemetery where those young men are victims of Nazism also, even though they were fighting in the German uniform, drafted into service to carry out the hateful wishes of the Nazis.
 They were victims, just as surely as the victims in the concentration camps.”

-Local GOP official have responded in shock to the vandalism of the Ronald Reagan mural, noting that it is one in a series of such acts that have taken place in North Carolina since the rise of Donald Trump.
+Local GOP officials have responded in shock to the vandalism of the Ronald Reagan mural, noting that it is one in a series of such acts that have taken place in North Carolina since the rise of Donald Trump.
 Perhaps the most prominent was the firebombing of the Orange County Republican Party headquarters in October.
 Nazi symbology also arose in that attack, with a swastika and “Nazi Republicans leave town or else” painted on a nearby wall, previously reported Inquistr.

 North Carolina GOP executive director Dallas Woodhouse called the firebombing incident “a horrific act of political terrorism.”
 Woodhouse also responded to the recent graffiti added to the Ronald Reagan mural, reported the North Carolina News & Observer.